 The problem with Social Media Brand Management is that it takes time, patience and persistence.
 Since you are not out there to close deals but to build trust, you won’t see an immediate increase in sales or signups.
 It’s only when people really trust you and care about you do they start to check out your stuff, and that could take months to years to build.

 Companies who consistently pressure their Social Brand Building workers to self-promote, get traffic, and get sales will hurt themselves in the longrun and fail in social media marketing.
 They clearly do not understand that this technique was not appropriate for their 1 month ROI agendas.

-When you have a longterm vision of your brand and social influence on the internet, and you can dedicate at least one longterm person who understands what it takes to be popular online and engage with your target audience.
+Really engages your target market.
+Builds trusts.
+Leads to sustainable success.
+Cons Extremely slow.
+Takes a lot of time.
+Need to truly care about your audience.
+When to use Social Brand Building When you have a longterm vision of your brand and social influence on the internet, and you can dedicate at least one longterm person who understands what it takes to be popular online and engage with your target audience.
 End Result: Brand